Black Friday Code: DIGEST35

 1. Improvements in Digestion

-Improvements in digestion—reduced irritable bowel syndrome (IBS) symptoms, acid reflux, and gas—are good signs probiotics are working for you.
+Improvements in digestive symptoms, like constipation, diarrhea, bloating, gas, and acid reflux, are good signs probiotics are working for you.

-Probiotic supplements work wonders for crowding out bad bacteria that may have taken hold in your gut.
-This is why probiotics are at the top of the list for healing gut dysbiosis and small intestinal bacterial overgrowth (SIBO).
+Probiotic supplements help in part by crowding out bad bacteria in your gut.
+This is why probiotics are often recommended for treating gut imbalances (dysbiosis) and small intestinal bacterial overgrowth (SIBO).

-By healing the gut with high doses of good probiotic strains and fungi, you can expect the following digestive problems (which all overlap with IBS and SIBO symptoms) to improve:
+By healing the gut with high doses of good probiotic bacteria and fungi, you can expect the following digestive problems to improve:

-Including probiotic-rich foods like sauerkraut, kimchi, kefir, and kombucha are a great addition to probiotic supplements when it comes to improving digestion.
+And if you tolerate them well, probiotic-rich foods like sauerkraut, kimchi, kefir, and kombucha are great to add alongside probiotic supplements to help improve digestion.

 2. Improved Mood and Cognitive Function

-You’ll know your probiotic is working if you’re experiencing less brain fog, improved mood, and lower stress levels.
+You’ll know your probiotic is working if you’re experiencing less brain fog, a better mood, and lower stress levels.

-There’s a well-established connection between the gut and the brain—the gut-brain axis—that helps explain why so many psychological challenges are accompanied by digestive issues (like IBS, IBD, and celiac) 17 18
+There’s a well-established connection between the gut and the brain—the gut-brain axis—that helps explain why so many psychological challenges come with digestive issues like irritable bowel syndrome (IBS) 10

 3. Lower Stress and Better Sleep Quality